broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

 You can increase the size of the disks on the of the existing data pods.
 This will do an online resize of the disks.
 It's a good idea to ensure you have a recent snapshot of the cluster before doing this.
 See [Elasticsearch snapshots](./ElasticsearchSnapshots.md) for more information.

-Edit [elasticsearch.yaml.jinja2](../manifests/elasticsearch/elasticsearch.yaml.jinja2) and set the storage request in the `volumeClaimTemplates` section of the persistent data node set based on the total size of all indices.
+Edit [elasticsearch.yaml.jinja2](../manifests/elasticsearch/elasticsearch.yaml.jinja2) and set the storage request in the `volumeClaimTemplates` section of the persistent data nodeSet based on the total size of all indices.
 Keep in mind that the storage request there is per-pod.

 Then apply the changes: